The following Invited Speakers have confirmed their participation for ELFM IV:

 Zoran Jovanovic.
 Deputy Head of the Professorship of the Renewable Carriers at ETH-Zurich with 14 years of Industrial R&D (Research Scientist at The Dow Chemical Company, Midland, MI, USA), 3 years of renewable energy process development and project management (Principal Engineer at Sundrop Fuels, USA).

 Joakim Krook.
-Professor at Linköping University, Sweden.
-Specialised in multidisciplinary systems analysis research on landfill and urban mining, Steering Committee Member of EURELCO, project manager and supervisor in several national research projects, advisory board member of relevant research programmes such as “Anthropogenic resources” at TU Vienna, Austria and “In situ resource recovery from waste repositories” Cardiff University UK.
+Associate professor at Linköping University, Sweden.
+Specialised in multidisciplinary systems analysis research on landfill and urban mining, Steering Committee Member of EURELCO, WP leader in COST action MINEA, advisory board member of research programmes such as “Anthropogenic resources” at TU Vienna, Austria and “In situ resource recovery from waste repositories” Cardiff University UK.
 Supervisor in ETN NEW-MINE.

 Patrick Laevers.
 Group Business Development Director of Renewi plc and member of the executive committee.
 PhD in Engineering obtained at VUB, Belgium.
 More than 15 years of experience in the international waste-management industry, progressing through various multi-site managerial roles.
 Prior to his appointment at Renewi, Patrick was a executive committee member of Shanks plc and Managing Director of Belgium.